An official website of the United States government

 920th Rescue Wing

-Based at Patrick Space Force Base, Florida, the 920th Rescue Wing is the only Air Force Reserve Command that trains and equips its Airmen who carry out its mission; to search for, locate and recover U.S. Armed Forces personnel during military operations.
-Air Force rescue is the only DoD entity specifically organized, trained and equipped to conduct personnel recovery operations into hostile or denied areas as a primary mission.
+Based at Patrick Space Force Base, Florida, the 920th Rescue Wing is the only Air Force Reserve Command that trains and equips its Rescue Airmen who carry out its mission; to search for, locate and recover U.S. Armed Forces personnel during military operations.
+Air Force Rescue is the only DoD entity specifically organized, trained and equipped to conduct personnel recovery operations into hostile or denied areas as a primary mission.

-The 920th Rescue Wing comprises 24 subordinate groups and squadrons, including three geographically separated units; the 943rd Rescue Group at Davis-Monthan Air Force Base, Arizona, the 304th Rescue Squadron at Portland, Oregon, and the 920th Aerospace Medicine Flight at Joint Base Langley-Eustis, Virginia.
+The 920th Rescue Wing comprises 28 subordinate groups and squadrons, including three geographically separated units: the 943rd Rescue Group at Davis-Monthan Air Force Base, Arizona, the 304th Rescue Squadron at Portland, Oregon, and the 920th Aerospace Medicine Flight at Joint Base Langley-Eustis, Virginia.
 The wing is responsible for a demanding and compelling array of life-saving missions, and the men and women who work here must maintain a high level of proficiency and be ready to deploy at moment's notice.

 Background